kevinwatson/hobbyist-radio-book/020-chapter-01.md

 Radio waves are an invisible force that is all around us and passing through each of us and the walls of your house.
 Without thinking about it, you most likely utilize these invisible waves in some form or another throughout your day.

-Smart phones, such as the iPhone or an Android phone, include a number of built-in radios to allow them to connect to various services and become the can't-live-without-it devices that we use today.
+Smart phones, such as iPhone or Android, include a number of built-in radios to allow them to connect to various services and become the can't-live-without-it devices that we use today.
 The radios inside today's smart phones include Wi-Fi, GPS, Bluetooth and Cellular.

 Besides your phone, the other radios you and your family use most often are the music blaring FM radios in your car and home.
 You might also have a TV that has an antenna to pick up local television stations.
 Your garage door opener sends a signal on a radio frequency.